fpillet/NSLogger/README.markdown

 ### How to run demo
 1. Run iPad Viewer with WiFi off and Bluetooth on from system setting.
 2. Run iOS client with Bluetooth on.
-(It's up to use to leave WiFi or cellular on).
+(It's up to you to leave WiFi or cellular on).
 3. Start logging.
 Look at the Bluetooth mark on top right corner. :)

 ### iPhone Client Screenshot (Apr.
 27, 2013)